 There are some potential benefits to taking out a settlement loan on your case.

-Other potential benefits to pre-settlement lawsuit loans follow:
+Other potential benefits to personal injury loans are:

 - Paying for medical expenses that are not covered by health insurance or a letter of protection